narutaro/koit_lyrics/README.md

 koit_lyrics
 ===========

-Display the lyrics of KOIT radio
+### Display the lyrics of KOIT radio

-This small ruby script shows lyrics which is on-air on the radio station `KOIT`, SF - My favorit station.
+This small ruby script shows lyrics which is on-air on the radio station *KOIT 96.5* - My favorit station.

 ```